-11.4.2 Target Placement
+10.4.2 Target Placement

-The ATD should be equipped with a suitable target placed on the side of the head flesh, coincident with the head centre of gravity (DT6 see Figure 15).
+The ATD should be equipped with a suitable target placed on the side of the head flesh, coincident with the head centre of gravity.
 Additionally, three sled targets will be required.
-Two fixed targets of known separation should be placed on the sled in the same XZ plane, such that a fixed reference can be obtained that will not be obscured during the test (B1 and B2 targets, see Figure 15).
-In the case of an on board view, a small compensation may be required for camera movement or shake.
-This can be made using the two fixed targets of known spacing on the sled, and a third target from which a sled coordinate system may be created.
+Two fixed targets of known separation should be placed on the sled in the same XZ plane, such that a fixed reference can be obtained that will not be obscured during the test.
+More details on video target placements can be found in the Euro NCAP Film & Photo protocol.
 All target points used for analysis should be depth scaled to compensate for any differences in the Y-coordinates.

-11.4.3 Determination of Rebound Velocity
+10.4.3 Determination of Rebound Velocity